Let’s talk about the “C” word.

 When business leaders attempt to address their own company culture, the challenge I have observed is that they fall short when defining its origin, meaning, and impact on their organization and the community at large.
 Most business leaders have resigned themselves to letting their company values — like integrity, diversity, equity, inclusion, and others — become tools for marketing instead of pillars to how they honestly behave and interact with internal and external stakeholders.
 When these values become a means for public relations, they usually cease to connect with the company’s overarching operational growth and sustainability vision, creating serious issues down the line.

 The reality is very few companies knowingly employ unprincipled people or set out on a corrupt mission.
 No company desires negative publicity surrounding their business practices.
 Despite good intentions, however, counter-intuitive and counterproductive behavior around culture persists, even at a time when organizational values statements and corporate social responsibility are at the forefront of many consumer, economic, and commercial discussions.

 Why?
 Because company culture has become a facade for the business and not a practice.

 From Cultural Facade to Cultural Practice

-When leaders become focused on outward appearances and begin to conceal a less pleasant or creditable reality, they are putting on a facade, even as it relates to one’s company culture.
+When leaders focus on outward appearances and conceal a less pleasant or creditable reality, they are putting on a facade, even as it relates to one’s company culture.
 The most revealing facades are underpinned by a leader’s failed attempt at defining and communicating their company’s mission, vision, purpose, and values.

 This is what I consider to be essential to “operationalizing” your company culture.
-An operationalized culture begins with defining and aligning the 3 P’s of Company Culture: Purpose, People, and Performance.
+And operationalized culture begins with defining and aligning the 3 P’s of Company Culture: Purpose, People, and Performance.

 The Purpose of Your Culture